goldchains/COMS2001-Assignment/hw1/README.md

 *pwd*, or 'print-working-directory', prints the current working directory to standard output.

 * Implement *pwd* as a built-in command.
 (Hint: Use Google; there's a C function to get the working directory)
 * Update your shell's read loop to print the current working directory along with the line number.
+The line number should increment after each command.

 For example, say that your current directory is "/home/John/Desktop":
 ```